zeusro/math/it/Deadlock.md

 Convert this problem to another scenario:
     Build up a trust network and then change this situation.

-雇主（Player A）：Raise or hire another person.
+Boss：Raise or hire another person.

-员工（Player B）：Leave.

-Of course,I have a better solution，But you need to PAY.
+Player B：Leave.

+## MVP Policy

+You need to pay if you want a better solution.